bfrankMS/AzStackHCI/AVD/readme.md

 #endregion
 ```
 ## 2. (optional) Optimize image e.g. convert to dynamically expanding vhdx to save disk space.
+**Do this on system with Hyper-V installed, e.g. on a cluster node.**

 ```PowerShell
 #region Convert to a dynamic vhdx!